 Instagram image description: Pink and white roses climb over trellises lining a tarmac path.

 Explore rare plants, tropical glasshouses, wildflower meadows, formal gardens and more at Kew Gardens.
-Learn about the botanical gardens with a guided tour, including monthly British Sign Language (BSL) tours and bimonthly sensory tours that give visitors the chance explore smells and textures.
+Learn about the botanical gardens with a guided tour, including monthly British Sign Language (BSL) tours and bimonthly sensory tours that give visitors the chance to explore smells and textures.

 Most paths are wheelchair friendly, with wheelchairs available to borrow at all gates.
 Mobility scooters can be booked in advance.
 Some attractions are only accessible by manually operated wheelchairs, including the glasshouses and Treetop Walkway.

-Discover more about accessibility at Kew Gardens.
+Find out more about accessibility at Kew Gardens' website.

 2. Stepney City Farm